colonyos/tutorials/13-earth-observation/README.md

 colonies workflow submit --spec workflow.json
 ```

 Note that the final step requires a valid Google SMTP account and will fail without one.
 We will explain how to create such an account later in this guide.
-Additionally, ensure that executornames are updated to match an existing executor."
+Additionally, ensure that executornames in the JSON files are updated to match an existing executor.

 <img src="workflow.png">